meghkc/Accessibility-Measures-by-using-Space-Time-Prism-Model/README.md

 ```

 ## Acknowledgments
-- Developed by Megha KC
+- Developed by Megh KC
 - Built using ArcGIS Pro, Python, and open-source libraries
 - Thanks to the Utah Department of Transportation for data support